The Shipping Law Review: United Arab Emirates

 - the persons who may usually limit their liability include vessel owners, charterers, managers and operators, P&I clubs, as well as salvors.

-In theory, a legal person seeking to limit its liability under the LLMC Convention can apply to court to create a fund against which all valid claims would be settled, up to the applicable limitation amount.
+In theory, a legal person seeking to limit its liability under the LLMC Convention and the Protocol can apply to court to create a fund against which all valid claims would be settled, up to the applicable limitation amount.